ln -sf ../Data

 #Write your code here

-We can count 3 lines (one is the header), meaning there are two individuals to be filtered out.
+We can count the lines (one is the header) of the file - remember the first line is the header of the table, meaning there is one individual less which deviates from the average heterozigosity.
 To use the file in PLINK, we need only the first two columns (Family ID and Individual ID) as shown below

 wc -l Results/GWAS3/fail-het-qc.txt